 Howrah Junction Railway Station is 11.2 km by road from Dakshineswar Kali Temple.

 Kolkata Shalimar Railway Station is 15.9 km by road from by road from Dakshineswar Kali Temple.

 Santragachi Junction Railway Station is 19.9 km by road from by road from Dakshineswar Kali Temple.

 Chennai, also known as Madras, is India’s 6th largest city with a population of over 7 million people.
 Chennai and the surrounding area has a rich history and fabulous coastline and as a consequence attracts lots of foreign visitors, both tourists and the country’s third largest population of foreign residents.
 The city is also known for it’s food, music and dance, and some of the best hospitals in the country making Chennai the top destination in India for private medical care.

 There is a lot to see and do in Chennai itself, and for a further major attraction it is only 56 km by road to reach Mahabalipuram, which is a UNESCO World Heritage site consisting of 7th and 8th Century Hindu temples, many of which are close to the sea.
 Chennai city has three long beaches (Marina Beach, Edward Elliot’s Beach and Breezy Beach) which are not suitable places for swimming or sunbathing but they are pleasant places to walk and eat from the any food stalls that line the edges of all three beaches.
-Chennai also also lots of interesting architecture, some relating to the Portuguese and English colonial periods and some Hindu and Muslim places of worship, such as Kapaleeswarar Temple and Wallajah Mosque.
+Chennai also also lots of interesting architecture, some relating to the Portuguese and English colonial periods and many Hindu and Muslim places of worship, such as Kapaleeswarar Temple and Wallajah Mosque.